Notable Alumni of Ushaw College

 Cardinal Nicholas Patrick Stephen Wiseman 1802–1865

-Wiseman became a Cardinal of the Church and the first Archbishop of Westminster when the Catholic Hierarchy was restored in 1850.
+Wiseman became a Cardinal of the Church and the first Archbishop of Westminster when the Catholic Hierarchy was restored in 1850 following centuries of persecution.
 Born in Seville, he was a student at Ushaw until the age of sixteen.
-A great scholar, he was appointed curator of the Arabic manuscripts in the Vatican, and professor of Oriental language in the Roman University.
-As Cardinal, he supported Ushaw and was a frequent visitor.
+A great scholar, he was appointed curator of the Arabic manuscripts in the Vatican's Library, and professor of Oriental language in the Roman University.
+As Cardinal, he supported Ushaw in all its endeavours and was a frequent visitor to the College during his years in Rome.

 Bishop James Chadwick 1813-1882

-Chadwick was the second Bishop of Hexham and Newcastle.
+James Chadwick was the second Bishop of Hexham and Newcastle.
 He was educated at Ushaw from 1825 until his ordination in 1836.
-As a Professor here he taught a variety of subjects including philosophy and theology.
-He was fulfilling these academic duties when he was elected bishop of the diocese in 1866.
-A man of great personal dignity and charm, he was noted for his gentleness of manner.
-He is buried here at Ushaw.
+As a Professor, he taught a variety of subjects including philosophy and theology.
+He was fulfilling these academic duties when he was elected bishop of the diocese in 1866, which dominated most of his time after.
+A man of great personal dignity and charm, he was noted for his gentleness of manner towards staff and students alike.
+His remains are buried here at Ushaw.

 Bishop Thomas Wilkinson 1825-1909

 Appointed Bishop of Hexham and Newcastle in 1889, Thomas Wilkinson was President of the College from 1890, fulfilling both offices until his death in 1909.
-He put the College on a secure financial footing, and revived its educational standards and prestige, arranging for some Ushaw students to attend and be examined at the University of Durham.
-He too is buried here.
+He placed the College on a secure financial footing, and revived its educational standards and prestige, arranging for many Ushaw students to attend and be examined at the University of Durham during his years as President.
+He too is buried in our cemetery.

 Francis Thompson 1859 – 1907